Movable intersection and bigness criterion: Introduction

 In particular, if $\alpha^n -n \alpha^{n-1}\cdot \beta>0$ then there exists a K\"ahler current in the class $\alpha-\beta$. \end{conjecture}

-In our previous work \cite{Xia13}, we proved that if $\alpha^n -4n \alpha^{n-1}\cdot \beta>0$ then there exists a K\"ahler current in the class $\alpha-\beta$.
-Recently, by keeping the same method which goes back to \cite{chiose2013kahler} and with the new technique introduced by \cite{Pop14}, \cite{Pop14} proved that the constant $4n$ can be improved to be the natural and optimal constant $n$.
-Thus we have a Morse-type criterion for the difference of two transcendental nef classes -- indeed, our results in this note depends mainly on this important improvement.
+Based on the method of \cite{chiose2016kahler}, in our previous work \cite{xiao13weakmorse}, it was proved that if $\alpha^n -4n \alpha^{n-1}\cdot \beta>0$ then there exists a K\"ahler current in the class $\alpha-\beta$.
+Recently, by keeping the same method as in \cite{chiose2016kahler, xiao13weakmorse} and with the new technique introduced by \cite{popovici2016sufficientbig}, D.~Popovici proved that the constant $4n$ can be improved to be the natural and optimal constant $n$.
+Thus we have a Morse-type criterion for the difference of two transcendental nef classes -- indeed, our results in this note depend mainly on this important improvement.

 It is natural to ask whether the above Morse-type bigness criterion ``$\alpha^n -n \alpha^{n-1}\cdot \beta>0 \Rightarrow \vol(\alpha-\beta)>0$" for nef classes can be generalized to pseudo-effective $(1,1)$-classes.
 Towards this generalization, we need the movable intersection products (denoted by $\langle-\rangle$) of pseudo-effective $(1,1)$-classes developed in \cite{Bou02b, BDPP13}.
-Then our problem can be stated as following: \\
+Then our problem can be stated as following: